gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 - [] package extensions methods break upon trying to use them at all because something something Julia doesnt work.
 In my Dev environment, Iwant as little loaded as possible.
 Thus, the extensions, but I am tetsint in my dev environment, which means I don't get to use the extension functionality.
 I believe it would work better for a user situation, in which the Julia environment is not this package's source code. idk
 - [] struct instantiate with function for neighborsearch items, so changes to the API are more clear to impelment (but also slightly more tedious)
 - [] companion arrays of morton codes, indices to atoms, and grid aabbs and simplified structures for more purposeful datamanagement.
 These optimizations won't especially work until we have struct arrays and or the deep compression used in contemporary bvh papers.
-- [] if we use the Julia built in environment instead of our own, could we finally have extensions working correctly, so that we are devved into naive dynamics and using the local dev version wiht a napkin test file, while also being abel to use only the dependencies and extensions we want?
+- [x] if we use the Julia built in environment instead of our own, could we finally have extensions working correctly, so that we are devved into naive dynamics and using the local dev version wiht a napkin test file, while also being abel to use only the dependencies and extensions we want?
 - [] functions don't necessarily have to be in order, a function can call a function that is defined physically below it.
 Use this concept to make the code prettier and better organized.
 - [] investigate if other Julian threading routines produce better results.
 Polyester and OhMyThreads and Dagger come to mind
-- [] api only has 2 items on it.
+- [] api.md only has 2 items on it.
 Why?
 - [] fix upper functions of Proko to only iterate over  specific indices of the grid keys array
 - [] for boundary expansion, is the for loop flowthrough evaluation effective, or is copyto! effective enough
 - [] is it a problem that the root doesnt get updated to cover the whole entire range? may or may not just be a side effect of the algo.
 ArborX predefines the root.
+- [] update ci.yml for a different OS test and to resolve warnings related to chagnes to GHActions

 ### Version 0.00.4 - feature extensions